January 6, 2023CMMS

 1. Set SMART Goals

 Before you assemble your team, identify your maintenance goals.
 They should be specific, measurable, achievable, realistic, and timely (SMART).

-Following the SMART acronym will help you set actionable objectives you can actually meet instead of vague ideas quickly forgotten.
-As a bonus, SMART goals can help identify the skills you most need before moving onto step two.
+Following the SMART acronym will help you set actionable objectives you can actually meet instead of vague ideas that are quickly forgotten.
+As a bonus, SMART goals can help identify the skills you most need before moving on to step two.

 2. Hire Excellent People

 To reduce extraneous spending, hire the right people.
 Identifying qualified professionals is crucial to avoiding equipment oversights, streamlining troubleshooting, and avoiding frequent outsourcing.